udippant/base-drafts/draft-ietf-quic-transport.md

 The encoding of the transport parameters is detailed in
 {{transport-parameter-encoding}}.

-QUIC includes the encoded transport parameters in the cryptographic handshake.
+QWIK includes the encoded transport parameters in the cryptographic handshake.
 Once the handshake completes, the transport parameters declared by the peer are available.
 Each endpoint validates the value provided by its peer.
 In particular, version negotiation MUST be validated (see {{version-validation}})